 It’s always your choice to ignore the messages of a karmic relationship, ignorance is bliss.
 However the truth of it is: the more conscious you become of the history and message of your karmic connection with your partner or yourself, the less easy it’ll become to ignore the actions that must follow.
 It’s God’s will that we learn and overcome.
 It’s up to you just when you arrive at God’s front door.
 Karma is a spiritual language to describe the process of growing into God.

 The only one that can love you more than life itself is God, and because his love is not physical we search for it in other people.
 And karma is here to teach that there is only God.
 The only true validation comes from Spirit.
 When we seek validation in people, what we get is a projection from their emotional life experiences.
 Which is divinely designed to not ever match your truth.
-Karma [a byproduct of ego / fear] shows us what is faults, and Spirit [love] shows us what is empowerment.
+Ego shows us what is faults, and Love shows us what is empowerment.
 And when we have gone as far as we can in the realm of empowerment… we find God.

-When we connect to our lover in supporting that unique light and spiritual growth that they are every moment of every day, then we are in a relationship of balance and free of dysfunctional karma, and if for some reason your emotions become unbalanced, you simply take some alone time or keep quiet until it clears.
+When we participate in the ego-less relationship, then we are in a relationship of balance and free of bad dysfunctional karma, and if for some reason your emotions become unbalanced, you simply take some alone time or keep quiet until it clears.
 Bliss in relationships is worth the attention given.

 In the movie “the Holiday”, Iris played by Kate Winslet is in a so-called relationship with Jasper played by Rufus Sewell.
-This is a classic karmic relationship, and in its end shows one of the many wonderful ways to bring karma to its completion.
+This is a classic example of a karmic relationship, and in its end shows one of the many wonderful ways to bring karma to its completion.

-* An attachment: is your conditions of love, “if you love me, you’ll do this… “.
+* An attachment: is your conditions of love, “I will love you if you are this… “.

 * Karma is a spiritual language that describes an opportunity for positive change.
 Karma Is NOT spiritual energy, karma promotes spiritual energy, for spiritual energy is your inner conscience, or your elevated awareness.